-That being said, I get a LOT of questions about ice rolling, so I decided it was time to do a little Beauty Q&A post all about it!
+That being said, I continue to get a LOT of questions about ice rolling, so I decided to refresh this skincare Q&A post all about it!

 First, the obvious: